Backfill strategies for iterations

 The iteration of Data Sources or Materialized Views often needs a careful approach to backfill data.
 This process becomes critical, especially when you create a new version of a Data Source or Materialized View, which results in creating a new, empty Data Source or Materialized View.

 The main challenge lies in migrating historical data while continuously ingesting new real time data.
-See the detailed explanation in the "Master Materialized Views" guide.
+See the detailed explanation Best practices for Materialized Views.

 Use case